dziamid/code-samples/README.md

 Highlights:

-1) strict typing with typescript
+1) strict interfaces with typescript
 2) usage of the thirdparty (Google API) typescript definitions for seamless integration
 3) integration with redux form is in a separate HOC component, so component can be used separately or inside a redux form
-4) use of redux-saga for handling side effects
+4) use of [redux-saga](https://github.com/redux-saga/redux-saga) for handling side effects

 Models
 -------------------